 I’m a Japanese-born Egyptian American with aspirations to serve in the US diplomatic corps.
-While witnessing the events of the Egyptian revolution unfold in Tahrir Square in 2013, I realised I needed to be on the frontline of changemaking, tackling the great issues of the 21st century.
+While witnessing the events of the Egyptian revolution unfold in Tahrir Square in 2013, I realized I needed to be on the frontline of change making, tackling the great issues of the 21st century.
 Growing up across four continents presented me with the opportunity to develop understandings of people across cultural, political, economic, and linguistic barriers.

-In my free time, I’m an avid traveller, photographer, and troublemaker.
+In my free time, I’m an avid traveler, photographer, and troublemaker.